 M5830

-Scilla Siberica bewitches with light blue, bell-shaped flowers which quickly naturalise, forming a delicate carpet of colour in both sun and shade.
+Scilla 'Siberica' bewitches with light blue, bell-shaped flowers which quickly naturalise, forming a delicate carpet of colour in both sun and shade.
 Early spring bloomers add a touch of ethereal beauty to gardens, creating a serene and tranquil atmosphere.

 Ideal for woodland gardens and shaded borders, their graceful, nodding blooms bring a sense of wild elegance.
 The soft blue hues of Scilla Siberica transform landscapes, offering a peaceful and a delightful visual feast.